Kartik33/ORC-APP/README.md

 Uploading this project for academic purpose
 App folder consist of my work done on OCR I have mentioned in resume

-Sorry , But due to the involvement of the other peron in developing this project with me I am not able to share the full project.
+Sorry , But due to the involvement of the other person in developing this project with me I am not able to share the full project.

-I hope you may get an idea of my skilss through the files I am sharing with you
+I hope you may get an idea of my skills through the files I am sharing with you

 Structure of the program :

 app
   src
-                   helper
+     helpe
   ouptput
      image
       mask
-                 model

 src file contains the ipython notebook helper contains the files with helper fucntions in python format